 Disney is the latest company to wade into the film and TV streaming game with Disney+ - or Disney Plus if you prefer - a new streaming service that will let you watch all of the Mouse House's best and brightest in one place.

-The initial pricing of the service is set to undercut major rival Netflix - which makes sense, given that Disney+ offers a more specific, focussed selection of content.
-With that in mind it will cost $6.99 per month (around £5.50) in the US, with the option of saving a little by paying $69.99 per year - which works out $5.83 each month.
+The pricing undercuts major rival Netflix - which makes sense, given that Disney+ offers a more specific, focussed selection of content.
+With that in mind it costs USD$6.99 per month (around £5.50) in the US, with the option of saving a little by paying $69.99 per year - which works out at $5.83 each month.
 This gives access to 4K content and up to four simultaneous streams for each account, which is a blow to Netflix as they only offer the same package on their most expensive subscription, priced at $15.99 per month.

-There's an even better deal planned if you don't mind spending a little more.
-Disney will also bundle in Hulu with ads and ESPN+ into one single package for just $12.99 per month.
+There's an even better deal if you don't mind spending a little more.
+Disney also bundles in Hulu with ads and ESPN+ into one single package for just $12.99 per month.
 Since Disney+ is normally $6.99, ESPN+ is $4.99, and Hulu is $5.99 on its ad-supported plan, that's a minimum saving of $5 each month.
-Don't expect this bundle to launch in every market though, as Hulu and ESPN aren't widely available outside the US.
+Don't expect this bundle in every market though, as Hulu and ESPN aren't widely available outside the US.

 With Netflix's standard plan now $10.99 per month, and its cheapest still $8.99, Disney's pricing seriously undercuts the streaming giant - which should help it both lure Netflix subscribers into switching, and tempt others into picking up the Disney service on top of their existing streaming subscriptions.

-Whatever you're looking to watch Disney Plus on - be it through a computer, smartphone, or tablet - there's a lot to choose from to suit your needs.
+Whatever you're looking to watch Disney Plus on - be it through a computer, smartphone, or tablet - you should be able to make it work.

-Disney have confirmed the platforms you'll be able to catch Disney+ on, which include Roku, Chromecasts, laptops, smart TVs, iPads, Android mobile devices, iPhones and game consoles - even including the Nintendo Switch, though this one won't be available until after launch.
+You're able to watch Disney+ on Roku, Chromecasts, Fire TV, laptops, smart TVs, iPads, Android, iPhone and game consoles - even including the Nintendo Switch, though this one won't be available until after launch.

-We're not sure how many users will be able to watch simultaneously, but we do know that at least on the tablet version of the app you'll be able to download content to watch offline.
+Up to four users are able to watch simultaneously, and on some versions of the app you're able to download content to watch offline.

 Loads.
 Loads and loads and loads and loads.

-First up, Disney has confirmed that the service will launch with "around 500 films from the Disney library," as well as "around 7,000 episodes of Disney TV."
-Those will include the 13-film 'Signature Collection' of cartoons including Bambi, The Lion King, and The Jungle Book, along with 18 Pixar films.
+First up, the service launched with "around 500 films from the Disney library," as well as "around 7,000 episodes of Disney TV."
+Those include the 13-film 'Signature Collection' of cartoons including Bambi, The Lion King, and The Jungle Book, along with 18 Pixar films.

 Every Star Wars movie so far will appear (though The Last Jedi and Solo won't be available until after launch), along with films from the Marvel Cinematic Universe, with both Captain Marvel and Avengers: Endgame making their streaming service debuts exclusively on the platform.
 There won't be any of the Spider-Man movies though, even the Tom Holland ones - Sony has those rights - and there's no Deadpool either, for reasons outlined below.

-Thanks to Disney's merger with Fox there will also be a variety of Fox movies and shows - including the exclusive streaming rights to the entirety of The Simpsons.
+Thanks to Disney's merger with Fox there is also a variety of Fox movies and shows - including the exclusive streaming rights to the entirety of The Simpsons.